The Amazing Tales of Princess Amelia

 From their vantage point on the hill they could see what looked like a blocked off entrance archway in the cliffs, directly opposite the tunnel they came out from.
 The men reported back that apart from small animals and birds the whole crater was empty of life.
 The buildings were empty of anyone, but there was a dead Terraloon in one of the cages.
 Remaining vigilant half the group went to investigate the cage room.
 They were all relieved that the red haired woman was nowhere to be found, especially Grandpa who had been feeling very tense since they ventured out from the globe room.

 What a curious arched entrance, grandpa thought, as he approached.
-The entrance way was blocked in with what looked like sandstone, although too shiny, with vertical and horizontal embedded strips of a turquoise-coloured substance at nine inch intervals.
+The entrance way was blocked in with what looked like sandstone, although too shiny, with vertical and horizontal embedded strips of a one-inch wide turquoise-coloured substance at nine-inch intervals.
 Grandpa reached across to touch the sandstone and was shocked to find that his hand just disappeared inside it.
 He could feel nothing.
 It was some sort of illusion.
 However when he touched one of the turquoise strips it glowed briefly and burnt his finger badly.
 “Ouch” he yelled, nursing his wound.
 “Are you alright your majesty?” said one of his guards with alarm.
 “Fine, fine” he answered in pain.
 He urgently took off his backpack and applied an ointment, which brought immediate relief.

 “Well, well, well your majesty, or should I call you Grandpa Ant?” said a husky voice above him.
 He looked up and froze in horror.
 Suspended in the air, just ten foot over their heads was the red haired woman they had seen in the globe.
 She gently floated down to the ground, her body radiant and shimmering, and her bright red hair moving with a life of it’s own, her glowing green eyes staring intensely at Grandpa.
 Yellow skin and all, she was a staggering beauty.
 Both guards suddenly realized their duty and moved forward with swords raised.
 She didn’t even give them a glance, but with a small flick of her wrist, they froze and fell to the ground totally immobilized.
 “I won’t harm you if you don’t attempt to harm me” she gently laughed.
 “In fact I hope that you can help me solve a riddle”.